Diagnostic Testing

 N telopeptide cross-links (NTX)

-This test is used to assess bone resorption in patients with metabolic bone disease and to monitor therapy to slow or halt osteoporotic bone loss.
+This bone resorption testing measures N-telopeptide cross-links (NTX) to assess bone resorption in patients with metabolic bone disease and to monitor therapy designed to slow or halt osteoporotic bone loss.
+This form of osteoporosis urine testing can help monitor bone health over time.

 Mycotoxins (Mold toxicity) Test

-This test is a urine-based test for 31 of the most common toxins produced by molds.
-This test is able to identify mycotoxins, small molecules, as small as five PCG which makes it much more sensitive than comparable tests.
+This mycotoxin testing is a urine-based test for 31 of the most common toxins produced by molds.
+This form of mold toxicity testing is designed to identify very small mycotoxin molecules, making it more sensitive than many comparable tests.